 REQ-3GPPMS -CON-28 The 3GPP management system shall have the capability to differentiate communication services provided by a single NSI when the NSI is used to support multiple communication services.

-REQ-3GPPMS -CON-29 The 3GPP management system shall have the capability to perform network slice instance related operations (e.g., performance monitoring) considering requirements for each communication service when the network slice instance is used to support multiple communication services.
+REQ-3GPPMS -CON-29 The 3GPP management system shall have the capability to perform NSI related operations (e.g., performance monitoring) considering requirements for each communication service when the NSI is used to support multiple communication services.

 REQ-3GPPMS-CON-30 The 3GPP management system shall be able to expose the network slice management services such as performance management, fault supervision and provisioning management to the authorized consumer based on the mutual agreement between consumer and operator.